GavinPHR/HMC-VAE/README.md

 This repository contains code for hierarchical convolutional variational autoencoders with Hamiltonian Monte Carlo, which accompanies my MPhil thesis at University of Cambridge.

 ### Directory Structure
-The reposiroty contains 7 files:
+The reposiroty contains 7 Python files:
 ```
 models/hmc.py      # Basic version of Hamiltonian Monte Carlo
 models/blocks.py   # Conv/ConvTranspose building blocks for the model